 Before volunteers can be placed, they must also attend two trainings:Trail Watch Academy

 - Four-hour training

-- Held quarterly
+- Held quarterly (online version coming soon)

 - Includes orientation to County Parks and the Trail Watch Program, policies and procedures, patrol techniques, radio use and practice

-Maintaining a current first aid/CPR certification is a requirement for being an active Trail Watch volunteer.
+Maintaining a current first aid/CPR certification is important for being an active Trail Watch volunteer.
 The training is provided at no cost to volunteers and instruction is given by the American Red Cross.
 Note: Volunteers who are already certified just need to provide a copy of their certification card(s) and this training will be waived.